fbpx

 Click here to see animals that are currently available for adoption at the VBSPCA.

-Here is what you can expect during the VBSPCA adoption process:
+Here is what you can expect while visiting the VBSPCA

 1. Upon arrival at our shelter, you can request to visit with cats or dogs or small animals, or all of the above.